-- for landowners with whom we don’t have a business relationship – to decide whether or not to enter into a business relationship with you;
+- for landowners or other stakeholders with whom we don’t have a business relationship – to decide whether or not to enter into a business relationship with you;

 - maintaining and administering your business or other relationship with us (for example, updating and maintaining our records);